Disday/Simply-Blog-nodejs-express-/README.md

 # Simply-Blog (nodejs/express)

 ## Requirements
 1. **Nodejs** v16.0 or higher.
-For install you can follow link https://nodejs.org/en/
+For install you can follow  https://nodejs.org/en/
 2. **Make** utilty.
 For install use ```sudo apt install make```

 ## Setup